a1302z/GenerativeModels/configs/README.md

  - input_size: size of input images in format NxM where N and M are dimensions of image
  - RGB: whether input images are RGB or one channel images
  - save_epoch_interval: Number of epochs after which an intermediate save of models is performed
  - log_every_dataset_chunk: How often visdom server is updated in 1/x epochs.
 E.g. for 5 server is updated every 20% of an epoch.
+(Visdom updates are slow!)

 ### GAN_HACKS
-Several GAN Hacks from [repo](https://github.com/soumith/ganhacks) are implemented and can be set here.
+Several GAN Hacks from this [repo](https://github.com/soumith/ganhacks) are implemented and can be set here.
  - noisy_labels: Whether or not to use labels that are sampled from a gaussian around the target or precise labels.
 Also allows label flips for discriminator training
  - flip_factor: Only if noisy_labels is allowed.
 Chance, that labels for discriminator are <b>correct</b>.
 E.g. for 0.9 10% of labels are incorrect.
  - input_noise: Add noise on input for discriminator